zstoebs/site/content/notes/lcp/index.md

 # Background
 ## Programming
 A mathematical program is an optimization (min, max) over an objective function and constraints.
-A [linear progam (LP)](https://en.wikipedia.org/wiki/Linear_programming) is such a progam where the objective function and the constraints are all linear.
+A [linear program (LP)](https://en.wikipedia.org/wiki/Linear_programming) is one where the objective function and the constraints are all linear.

 <figure>
 <img src="image/lp.jpg" alt="general form of a linear program"/>